 - : total number of analogy questions

-An MRR of 1.0 means all answers were ranked first.
-An MRR of 0.5 means answers were typically ranked second.
+The reciprocal rank gives high scores to correct answers near the top of the list and diminishing scores as rank increases.
+An MRR of means all answers were ranked first.
+An MRR of would occur if answers were typically ranked second.

 What Analogies Reveal About Embeddings